47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 ...
 ```

-Take note of the _Url_ value, which is the public HTTPS URL of your web site.
+Take note of the _Url_ value, which is the public HTTPS URL of your website.
 Let's call it _base Url_ - we will be using it when configuring Auth0 in the next steps.

 ### Sign up to Auth0